 - Employees receive the necessary training and instructions to be able to perform the work in a safe manner.

-- To report deviations from requirements and HSE legislation.
+- Deviations from requirements and HSE legislation are reported.

 Use of Personal Protective Equipment (PPE)